ahmadsofiangit/Hashende/README.md

 # Hashende
-Hashende is a decode and encode tools made with python library named "hashlib" able to decoding any type of hashes from MD5, SHA1, SHA224, SHA256, etc. using custom wordlist.
+Hashende is a decoded and encode tool made with a python library named "hashlib" able to decode any type of hash from MD5, SHA1, SHA224, SHA256, etc. using a custom wordlist.